General Education Curriculum

 A liberal arts education, according to the American Association of Colleges and Universities, should prepare students to “deal with complexity, diversity and change.”
 It should offer students broad-based knowledge about the world (including science, culture and society) along with more focused study of a specific area.
 It should foster important real-world skills as well as a sense of social responsibility.
 Skidmore College has developed its curriculum with these goals in mind.

-The changes will go into effect for students who enter Skidmore beginning in fall 2020 (members of the Class of 2024) and subsequent classes.
-Earlier classes will proceed with the current curriculum.
+The changes will go into effect for students who enter Skidmore beginning in fall 2020 (i.e., both members of the class of 2024 and all transfer students who enter the College in fall 2020) and for subsequent classes.
+Students who entered the College prior to fall 2020 will proceed with the current curriculum.

 Skidmore’s faculty and the College’s leadership believe it is important to maintain a vibrant curriculum that reflects the ever-changing needs of its students and graduates and is informed by the latest innovations in pedagogy.
 The new curriculum incorporates feedback received from the Skidmore faculty and from the Middle States Commission on Higher Education, which accredits Skidmore.
 Skidmore anticipates further pedagogical and programmatic changes as new programs and initiatives create additional opportunities for new curricular directions.